sesseljabs/sesseljabs.github.io/2019v/Verkefni 2/myblog/about.md

 ---
-layout: default
+layout: "default"
 title: About
 ---
-# Aboutt page
+# About page

 This page tells you a little bit about me.